Things to do in Barcelona, Spain: 4-day itinerary

 It’s hard to believe that the site of Mercat de la Boqueria used to be occupied by a monastery.
 There has been a market here since 1217, but the Modernista-style building you see today is mostly from the 19th century, following the design of architect Josep Mas i Vila.
 It’s worth stepping inside to experience the market’s lively atmosphere and sample some delicious Catalonian specialities.
 Some of the best eateries here include El Quim, famous for their fried eggs, and Bar Pinotxo, where you can try delicious seafood dishes.
 Head to the back to see the traditional fruit and vegetable stands, where some locals still shop today, usually early in the morning to avoid the crowds.

-As you approach the end of La Rambla, you’ll stumble upon the Güell Palace.
-This imposing mansion is another work by Antoni Gaudí, built in the late 1880s for the industrialist Eusebi Güell.
+Another noteworthy sight on this street is the Güell Palace.
+This imposing mansion was created by Antoni Gaudí in the late 1880s for the industrialist Eusebi Güell.
 It’s a great example of the architect’s early designs, combining different materials and styles, from the Gothic to the Art Nouveau.
 The palace was occupied by the police after the Civil War, who turned it into a torturing facility for political prisoners.
 Soon after that, the building was abandoned and only reopened in 2012.

 Today visitors are invited to explore the interior, starting in the

 former coach house and passing through the basement with its

 brick-covered pillars and the stunning family rooms adorned with